 - 4. Click Arming Schedule tab to enter the arming schedule setting interface.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Section 5.2.1 Configuring Motion Detection. - Click Linkage Method | tab to select the linkage method taken for alarm input, including Notify Surveillance Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Alarm Output and Trigger Recording.
-Refer to Section 5.2.1 Configuring Motion Detection. - 6.
+Refer to Section 5.2.1 Configuring Motion Detection. - 5.
+Click Linkage Method tab to select the linkage method taken for alarm input, including Send Email, Notify Surveillance Center, and Upload to FTP/Memory Card/NAS, Trigger Alarm Output and Trigger Recording.
+Refer to Section 5.2.1 Configuring Motion Detection for more details. - 6.
 You can also choose the PTZ linking for the alarm input.
 Check the relative checkbox and select the No. to enable Preset Calling, Patrol Calling or Pattern Calling. - 7.
 You can copy your settings to other alarm inputs. - 8.
 Click to save the settings.